-Bug hunters can improve their skills through the content available in our new Bug Hunter University, according to the blog post.
+According to the blog post, bug hunters can improve their skills through the content available in our new Bug Hunter University.

 “We know the value that knowledge sharing brings to our community.
 That’s why we want to make it easier for you to publish your bug reports.
 Swag will now be supported for special occasions (we heard you loud and clear!),” Keller said.